What are Mandibular Tori?

 1) Small Tori Bone

 Typically with small mandibular tori, you really don’t even realize that they’re there.
 Since they don’t inhibit normal activities, your body is probably used to them.
-The fact that their growth occurs so slowly over the years, mandibular tori can pop up without you ever thinking about them.
+The fact that bone growth occurs so slowly over the years, mandibular tori can pop up without you ever thinking about them.
 It might take a comment from your dentist or hygienist for you to realize that they’re even there.

 2) Medium To Large Mandibular Tori